 Create a properties file

-- On the context menu of the target directory, choose .
+From the context menu of the target directory, choose.

-- In the New File dialog box, type the file name with the corresponding extension (
+In the New File dialog, type the filename with the corresponding extension (.properties), and click OK.

 Encoding of properties files